Enhancement #354

 I can be wrong, but with a reverse proxy, there is nothing to do in the server-side, only in the client-side.

-Updated by Loïc Gomez about 2 years ago
+Updated by Loïc Gomez over 3 years ago

 You can achieve what you want by setting up a stream load balancer in nginx: